pesalerno/Pseudacris-island-genomics/README.md

 form [ref-map](https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8)

-#Step4B: *de novo* genotyping in stacks and pyrad
+#Step4B: *de novo* genotyping in STACKS and pyRAD

-We performed denovo genotyping in stacks, and also in pyrad, using the longer reads only as forward reads (as in, without generating any references with the initial 16 individual higher coverage paired-end data).
+We performed denovo genotyping both in stacks and pyrad, using the longer reads only as forward reads (as in, without generating any references with the initial 16 individual higher coverage paired-end data).

 ####pyRAD denovo genotyping